kasiawrz/workshop-js-dom-apis/readme.md

 ## Steps

-1. based on the previous step, display list of movie titles in the DOM
+1. based on the previous step `*`, display list of movie titles in the DOM

+`*` If you haven't finished previous step, feel free to use code from main.js included here

 ## Docs